endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ### Jupiter

+All but one of Jupiter's largest moons are home to Earth colonies.

+Europa is known for the indigenous life forms in its chilly seas -- a primitive form of brine shrimp.

 - **Europa** Medium Population, Cold, Colony, Life, Low-G, Blocade, Surface, Water
 - **Ganymede** Low Population, Cold, Colony, Ice, Low-G, Mining, Occupation, Orbit
 - **Io** Cold, Hot, Low-G, Volcanos